-Agency partnerships are of great value to internal and external agencies, as well as the businesses they serve.
-Most organizations need a mix of internal and external agencies to best serve both their long-term and short-term needs.
-Developing a strong relationship between your groups can bring enormous benefits to a business in terms of scalability, growth and value.
+Agency partnerships are of great value to both internal and external agencies, and most importantly, to the businesses they serve.
+Most organizations need a mix of internal and external agency partners to best meet both their long-term and short-term goals.
+Developing a strong relationship between your agencies can bring enormous benefits to a business in terms of scalability, growth, and value.
 The partnership will also allow creativity to flourish with the introduction of different ways of thinking about and approaching solutions.

-Success in agency partnerships is about making a connection and building relationships based on mutual respect.
+Success in agency partnerships is about making connections and building relationships based on mutual respect.
 Every relationship has value.
 Realize that you each bring something unique to the table that will benefit the organization and each other.
-It can be natural for the in-house agency to feel threatened by external agencies and vice versa, but if lanes are well understood a relationship will benefit both parties.
+It can be natural for the in-house agency to feel threatened by external agencies and vice versa, but if the value is understood a relationship will benefit both parties.

 Internal agencies often hold the knowledge and agility cards.
 They are experts in the brand as well as company, product, and historical knowledge.
 They know the players and how to get things done within the business and can complete work on short notice.
 External agencies often provide perspective, as well as a skillset that compliments those of the internal agency.
 External agencies are usually at the cutting edge of trends.
 You can immediately see where working together will be of benefit to both and bring greater results.

 Get to know one another through both work and play.
 Beyond a project level, create opportunities to get to know one another on a personal level.
-Enjoy lunch or an outing together.
+Enjoy lunch or a virtual social event.
 Celebrate your successes together.

 We all make mistakes.
 How we acknowledge and handle mistakes separates those who are good at cementing relationships from those who aren't.
+Own your mistakes.
 Take responsibility.
-When mistakes get made, a customer gets mad or vendor complains; accept the criticism, and make it right.
+When mistakes get made, a customer gets angry, or a vendor complains, accept the criticism and make it right.
 This is not a time for pointing fingers but rather to rally together to meet the business needs.
 Talk through and learn from the experience.

 Be sure to give the relationship care and attention.
-Often this takes the form of an agency management position that works with internal customers to identify appropriate project resources, but building the agency relationship should be a leadership goal and responsibility as well.
+Often this takes the form of an agency management position that works with internal customers to identify appropriate agency resources.
+Building the agency relationship should be a creative leadership goal and responsibility as well.

-- Internal and external agencies can see each other as a threat.
-An entity that will take away business or perhaps show us up.
-Embracing the full potential of a relationship, recognizing that you are stronger together and add complimentary value can have a positive long-term, lasting effect not only on the business, but on both the internal and external agencies as well.
+Internal and external agencies can see each other as a threat or an opportunity.
+An entity that will take away business or perhaps bring in more.
+Embracing the full potential of a relationship, recognizing that you are stronger together and adding complimentary value can have a positive long-term, lasting effect not only on the business, but on both the internal and external agencies as well.
 Realizing the benefits of leveraging internal expertise while gaining the advantages of an external perspective and additional resources can help secure a long-term, mutually beneficial partnership.